fastlane/fastlane/README.md

 sudo gem install match
 ```

-Make sure, you have the latest version of the Xcode command line tools installed:
+Make sure you have the latest version of the Xcode command line tools installed:

     xcode-select --install